GEUS-Glaciology-and-Climate/aws-monitor-alert/README.md

 ### DMI BUFR upload

 Log into the DMI ftp server and get the filename of the most recently updated file (files are named such as `'geus_20230116T1307.bufr'`).
 Parse the time string into an epoch (unix) time.
 If this time is >1 hr old (and <2 hrs old), send out alert emails.
 We should always have some stations reporting hourly all year round, therefore we should always have an hourly BUFR file upload.

+### aws-l0 and aws-l3 file update times

+This monitor is implemented for the following directory paths on Azure:

+- aws-l0/tx
+- aws-l3/tx
+- aws-l3/level_3

+Walk through all files (or subdirectories and files if present) and find most recently updated file.
+If this time is >1 hr old (and <2 hrs old), send out alert emails.